 Practice Supervisor Development Programme

-The Practice Supervisor Development Programme (PSDP) is a significant investment by the Department for Education and aims to provide high-quality continuous professional development (CPD) to up to 1000 social workers taking up their first role in which they are responsible for supporting and developing the practice of others.
+The Practice Supervisor Development Programme (PSDP) was a significant investment by the Department for Education and provided high-quality continuous professional development (CPD) for 4,500 social workers taking up their first role in which they were responsible for supporting and developing the practice of others.

-Key programme aims include empowering practitioners to build confidence, mobilising academic knowledge and practice expertise, and working in partnership with the sector.
-The programme also engages with organisational culture, recognising the key role that employers and leaders play in enabling high-quality learning.
+The programme aimed to empower practitioners to build confidence, mobilise academic knowledge and practice expertise, and work in partnership with the sector.
+The programme also recognised the key role that employers and leaders play in enabling high-quality learning.

-The course encompasses face-to-face ‘classroom’ sessions, small group practice development, as well as individual development sessions.
-A series of self and manager evaluations are also carried out at intervals, prior to starting the course, at the end of the course and some months after to establish levels of skills, knowledge and confidence and future CPD needs.
-Face-to-face sessions are in three blocks with two being residential, to allow protected learning time.
+The course encompassed face-to-face ‘classroom’ sessions, small group practice development, as well as individual development sessions.
+A series of self and manager evaluations were carried out at intervals, prior to starting the course, at the end of the course, and some months after to establish levels of skills, knowledge, and confidence, and future CPD needs.

 The Practice Supervisor Development Programme website contains open-access resources and tools to support practice supervisors and middle leaders in child and family social work who are responsible for supervising the practice of others.
 Many of the resources are adapted from teaching materials used in the PSDP.